ndidplatform/ndidplatform.github.io/example-authen-flow.md

 To run the authentication flow, there is an issue we must discuss, the onboarding process.
 To visualize the flow, IDP must register themselves and their customers to the system.
-This is not a part of the flow but has to be done. `ndid-api` automatically do this when start.
+This is not a part of the flow but has to be done. `ndid-api` automatically register themself this when start (IDP onboarding).
+But for register user (user onboarding) you have to run it yourself which we discuss how to do this in this page.

 ## To run the example flow